Tara-Garousi/Tara-Garousi/README.md

 **Electrical Engineer and AI Enthusiast**, specializing in Data Science, Machine Learning, and Image Processing.

-Here, you can find my Open Source projects, contributions, and resources related to Python, AI, and more.
+- Here, you can find my Open Source projects, contributions, and resources related to Python, AI, and more.
 With experience in teaching, research, and hands-on development, I aim to deliver impactful results through collaboration and continuous learning.
-I am always open to exploring new opportunities and contributing to the AI and data science community.
+I am always open to exploring new opportunities and contributing to the AI and data science community
 ---

 ### 🚀 **About Me:**